 Playground

 Test before or after deploying from the Deploy tab.
 Send prompts, inspect token counts, compare variants, measure latency, without writing a line of code.
-After deployment, the playground targets the selected endpoint row, so the latency and output come from the endpoint you are inspecting.| Plan | Playground requests |
+After deployment, the playground targets the selected endpoint row, so the latency and output come from the endpoint you are inspecting.The first playground request after an idle period pays a cold start (up to 2 s on Flex deployments).
+Subsequent requests are fast.

 Manage endpoints